pjlsergeant/multimedia-trust-and-certification/README.md

 * Wikisource / Wikimedia Commons maintains (currently) pretty credible provenance and authenticity data for a lot of assets.

 * What about text and facts, as per perigrin on IRC?
 Texts of speeches or official announcements are absolutely fair game, I think.
 Unemployment figures released by a government body can absolutely be certified.
 But a fact in terms of "unemployment has gone down", much less so, because that's an interpretation.
 But again, a politician releasing a statement *saying* that -- it's unambiguous that they released that statement, so that's fair game for certifying.
+LeeJo points me [at this article](http://www.nytimes.com/2011/09/04/books/review/believing-is-seeing-by-errol-morris-book-review.html), which is interesting

 ## @devulrandom speaks: